 l.logr('3.dfNewMod.csv', debug_ind, dfNew, 'log')

-# to get the complete picture
+# Now joining with the main csv# to get the complete picture

 dfMain = p.merge(df, dfNew, on=['CityName'])